This is just a list of games we’ve played through, accompanied with some feelings about them. Consider them tiny game

 Super Mario 3D All-Stars (Switch)

-Super Mario 3D All-Stars has been getting some slack for being a pretty lazy port of the first three 3D Mario games.
+Super Mario 3D All-Stars has been getting some flak for being a pretty lazy port of the first three 3D Mario games.
 There have been some gripes about the quality of the games.
 I can assure you, if you’re not a speedrunner you most likely won’t notice a thing.
 Especially if it’s been a dozen years since you’ve last played these games.